 Notably, this stand also includes an adjustable leveling foot.
 As anyone who’s tried to park one of these on a jobsite—three legs can rest flat on anything… Four?
 Not so much.
-With the adjustable leveling foot you can find the stability to work on nearly any uneven surface.
+With the single adjustable leveling foot, you can find the stability to work on nearly any uneven surface.

 Other Great Options: